FichteFoll/advent-of-code/2025/README.md

 which is why I used `Maybe` a lot.
 I refactored the code later to make use of this trick.

+### Day 04

+Typical early grid task with neighbor checking.
+The most difficult part was
+not making stupid errors in the implementation.

+Due to time constraints
+I did this day after the initial 12 days.

 ### Day 07

 Once you got the logic down,